 - Continuing medical education opportunities for health care professionals

 What Are the Benefits of Telemedicine?

-U.S. News and World Report's recently held third annual U.S. News Hospital of Tomorrow conference gathered together delegates from throughout the health care arena in order to identify and address the future challenges facing the industry.
-Their conclusion?
-Telemedicine should not be viewed as a supplement to modern medicine, but as an integral and very necessary part of the system.
-Proposes Global Telemedicine Group CEO Dr. Jay H. Sanders, “It's just the natural evolution of health.”
+U.S. News and World Report’s recently held third annual U.S. News Hospital of Tomorrow conference gathered together delegates from throughout the healthcare arena in order to identify and address the future challenges facing the industry.
+Their conclusion was that telemedicine should not be viewed as a supplement to modern medicine but as an integral and very necessary aspect of healthcare.
+As Global Telemedicine Group CEO Dr. Jay H. Sanders says, “It’s just the natural evolution of health.”

 While the full potential of telemedicine is still emerging, its benefits can currently be grouped into four fundamental areas:

-- Cost Reduction: Telemedicine is linked with increased efficiency and lowered costs due to everything from decreases in traveling time and shorter hospital stays to shared professional staffing and improved chronic disease management.
+- Cost Reduction: Telemedicine is linked with increased efficiency and lower costs due to everything from decreases in traveling time and shorter hospital stays to shared professional staffing and improved chronic disease management.